jcergolj/laravellte/readme.md

 # Opinionated Laravel based admin panel with merge features from branches approach

-This is installation guide for opinionated Laravel based admin panel build with Alpinejs, Livewire and Trubolinks mimicking SPA like apps.
+This is installation guide for opinionated Laravel based admin panel build with Alpinejs, Livewire and Turbolinks mimicking SPA like apps.

 ~~# Warning!
 This repo is still in a early stage.
 Code changes a lot with only a init commit.
 I am going to release a version 1.0 by mid April.~~